Notes on Quantum Soundscapes and Music: Introduction

-The generated music \cite{blencowe2024} contains random elements arising from the instrinsically probabilistic nature of quantum mechanics--it has neither an identifiable beginning nor an ending; if the piece is played too slowly, then our mind's ear is unable to fill in the musical notes to come, no matter how long the piece has been playing; the notes are not perfectly correlated temporally.
+The generated music \cite{blencowe2024} contains random elements arising from the intrinsically probabilistic nature of quantum mechanics--it has neither an identifiable beginning nor an ending; if the piece is played too slowly, then our mind's ear is unable to fill in the musical notes to come, no matter how long the piece has been playing; the notes are not perfectly correlated temporally.
 On the other hand, if the piece is played too quickly, then we lose the tonality of the piece.
-However, if the piece is played in some intermediate tempo range, can the musical mind's ear process the imperfect correlations due to the randomness by listening for a suffciently long duration, and hence without an expert knowledge of quantum mechanics (or music) distinguish the latter from macroscopic realism by hearing the violation of the Leggett-Garg inequality?
+However, if the piece is played in some intermediate tempo range, can the musical mind's ear process the imperfect correlations due to the randomness by listening for a sufficiently long duration, and hence without an expert knowledge of quantum mechanics (or music) distinguish the latter from macroscopic realism by hearing the violation of the Leggett-Garg inequality?
 This is the precise question that motivates our quantum music investigation.

 The use of (mathematical) physics principles to generate music with random elements (often via programmable computers) has been explored previously, most notably by Iannis Xenakis in what he termed ``Free Stochastic Music" \cite{xenakis}, dating from the 1950s.
-Various ideas concerning ``Quantum Music" have been explored much more recently, in part motivated by the advent of readily accessible basic quantum computers; see, for example, Refs. \cite{sturm2001,weimer2010,quantummusic,putz2017,medic2018,vedral2018,kirke2018,garner2018,molmer2018,helweg2018,medic2018b,marletto2018,miranda2022,miranda2024,abdyssagin2024,loncar2024}.
+Various ideas concerning ``Quantum Music" have been explored much more recently, in part motivated by the advent of readily accessible basic quantum computers; see, for example, Refs. \cite{sturm2001,weimer2010,quantummusic,putz2017,medic2018,vedral2018,kirke2018,garner2018,molmer2018,helweg2018,medic2018b,marletto2018,yamada2021,miranda2022,miranda2024,abdyssagin2024,loncar2024}.
+Our approach is closest to that of Ref. \cite{yamada2021}, which seeks to distinguish intrinsic quantum random process from classical deterministic processes for the example of a two-level atom undergoing Rabi oscillations and spontaneous decay; certain tones and harmonics are assigned, depending on which level the atom is in.
 Defining what is ``quantum music" in our view is very much an open question at present, with considerable space (and time) for exploration; just as for classical (in the physics sense) music, we anticipate that quantum music will be limitless and diverse in its possibilities.

 In Sec. \ref{sec:qsoundscape}, we describe how the soundscape \cite{blencowe2022} was produced as a representative example, while in Sec. \ref{sec:qmusic} we describe how the quantum music piece \cite{blencowe2024} was generated.
 Sec. \ref{sec:conclude} gives concluding remarks.
 The appendices contain the codes used to produce the recordings \cite{blencowe2022} and \cite{blencowe2024}